chastitywhiterose/Chad/Chad-Story.md

 # Chapter 1: Chad plays soccer with his friends

 Chad was a busy man.
-Chad was a very rich and popular man in his small town.
-He lived in a quiet, small town in Missouri where everyone went to church on Sunday, and even gas stations were closed on Sunday to honor what the Christians called the Lord\'s Sabbath.
-Chad had just graduated college, and his career was in sports.
+Chad was a rich and popular man in his small town.
+He lived in a quiet, small town in Missouri where everyone went to church on Sunday, and even gas stations were closed on Sunday to honor what the Christians called the Lord's Sabbath.
+Chad had just graduated from college, and his career was in sports.
 He loved Soccer the most, but he played a little bit of Tennis and Basketball in college and high school.
-Chad had plenty of friends, and almost all the girls had fantasies about him because he was also stereotypically attractive.
-His scholarships and income from always being the top sports player had left him very rich and so he did not need to work a regular job like most people.
+Chad had plenty of friends, and most of the girls had fantasies about him because he was also stereotypically attractive.
+His scholarships and income from always being the top sports player had left him very rich, and so he did not need to work a regular job like most people.

 However, he volunteered his time at any type of charity organization or church event.
-He mowed the lawn and fixed things at the Crisis Pregnancy Center and also was a janitor at the animal shelter.
-He had plenty of time to do these jobs whenever he wasn\'t playing sports.
+He mowed the lawn and fixed things at the Crisis Pregnancy Center, and was a janitor at the animal shelter.
+He had plenty of time to do these jobs whenever he wasn't playing sports.
 He played sports for money but also with his friends for fun.

 Chad played Soccer one Tuesday afternoon with three of his friends.
-He was on Matthew\'s team, and they were playing against Luke and John.
+He was on Matthew's team, and they were playing against Luke and John.
 Chad and Matthew beat the other team 15 to 5, with Chad scoring 12 of the goals.
-After the game they all ordered Pizza from Sarpino\'s and then talked about their lives.
-They all had a debate over what the sermon was about on the previous Sunday.
+After the game, they all ordered Pizza from Sarpino's and then talked about their lives.
+They all had a debate over what the sermon was about the previous Sunday.

 The conversation went like this:

-Matthew: Hey Chad, we sure had a good game.
-I know I wouldn\'t have won if I wasn\'t on your team.
+"Hey Chad, we sure had a good game.
+I know I wouldn't have won if I weren't on your team," said Matthew.

-Chad: Hey Matt, don\'t be so hard on yourself.
-If you would like, I could help train you to kick the ball where you\'re trying to.
+"Hey Matt, don't be so hard on yourself.
+If you would like, I could help train you to kick the ball where you're trying to," said Chad.

-Matthew: Thanks Chad!
-By the way, what did you think about the sermon on Sunday?
+"Thanks, Chad!
+By the way, what did you think about the sermon on Sunday?" said Matthew.

-Chad: Can you remind me what it was?
-I wasn\'t paying any attention.
-I just go so my dad doesn\'t say I am not a Christian.
+"Can you remind me what it was?
+I wasn't paying any attention.
+I just go so my dad doesn't say I am not a Christian," said Chad.

-Luke: I remember it.
-Pastor Mark was reading from Romans chapter 1.
+"I remember it.
+Pastor Mark was reading from Romans chapter 1," said Luke.

-John: That\'s right, it was about idolatry.
-People created things that they worshipped instead of God, who created those things.
+"That's right, it was about idolatry.
+People created things that they worshipped instead of God, who created those things," said John.

-Matthew: I don\'t remember that part at all.
+"I don't remember that part at all.
 I was talking about verses 24 to 27, where it says God gave people over to their sexual desires.
-What do you guys think that was about?
+What do you guys think that was about?" said Matthew.

-John: I guess it\'s about people who make their sexual desires an idol that is more important than God.
-It\'s all part of the same thing, really.
+"I guess it's about people who make their sexual desires an idol that is more important than God.
+It's all part of the same thing, really," said John.

-Luke: No, it\'s not that at all.
-Clearly, it was talking about homosexuals and how their desires are so sinful that even God has to give up on them and leave them to live out their sins.
+"No, it's not that at all.
+Clearly, it was talking about homosexuals and how their desires are so sinful that even God must give up on them and leave them to live out their sins," said Luke.

-Matthew: So does that mean that if someone\'s desires are sinful, God has abandoned them?
+"So, does that mean that if someone's desires are sinful, God has abandoned them?" said Matthew.

-Luke: Who cares?
-It\'s not like any of us have anything to worry about.
-We are Christians, and we are straight, exactly like God intended us to be!
+"Who cares?
+It's not like any of us has anything to worry about.
+We are Christians, and we are straight, exactly like God intended us to be!" said Luke

-John: Especially you, Luke.
+"Especially you, Luke.
 I know you were looking at Stacy the whole time.
-Maybe she\'s your idol.
+Maybe she's your idol," said John.

-Luke: Hey I\'m just appreciating God\'s divine art!
+"Hey, I'm just appreciating God's divine art!" said Luke.

-Chad: Watch out, Luke!
-Stacy is the pastor\'s daughter!
-Get too close, and you\'ll still face the wrath of God!
+"Watch out, Luke!
+Stacy is the pastor's daughter!
+Get too close, and you will still face the wrath of God!" said Chad.

-Luke: Better worry about your sins, Chad!
-You have the sin of greed because you take all the girls.
+"Better worry about your sins, Chad!
+You have the sin of greed because you take all the girls," said Luke.

-Chad: I can\'t help it.
-They all come to me.
-Maybe I can send some your way, and you can leave Stacy alone.
+"I can't help it.
+The girls all come to me.
+Maybe I can send some of the girls your way, and you can leave Stacy alone," said Chad.

-Luke: I see how it is!
-The real reason you come to church is also to have a chance with Stacy.
+"I see how it is!
+The real reason you come to church is also to have a chance with Stacy," said Luke.

-Chad: Yeah, you caught me!
-You\'ll have to beat me in sports first before you fight over girls with me.
+"Yeah, you caught me!
+You'll have to beat me in sports first before you fight over girls with me," said Chad.

-Luke: Fair enough, Chad!
+"Fair enough, Chad!" said Luke.

 The four friends continued to talk about many different things as they ate pizza and laughed.
-Chad felt a little bit sick inside that he lied to his friend Luke.
-The truth is that he pretended to be interested in dating Stacy because he didn\'t like the way Luke was talking about Stacy.
+Chad felt a little bit uncomfortable because he lied to his friend Luke.
+The truth is that he pretended to be interested in dating Stacy because he didn't like the way Luke was talking about Stacy.
 She was just an idol to Luke, and Chad agreed with John.
 He also noticed that Matthew had gone silent as the other three talked for the rest of the night.
 Chad decided to talk to Matthew about it more when the two of them were alone.
-Something was not right, but he didn\'t know why.
+Something was bothering Matthew, but Chad did not know why.
+Since when did Matthew listen to the sermons or read the Bible?
+Chad and his friends had certainly grown up around Christian influence, but they never had conversations like this before.

 # Chapter 2: Chad meets another Vegan

 Chad was a Vegan and did not eat or wear animal products.
-Whenever his friends questioned him about why he didn\'t eat the same foods as them at social events, he said he ate only plants because it was healthier, and he was a sportsman who needed to be in top physical condition.
-All of this was true, but it wasn\'t the most important reason.
+Whenever his friends questioned him about why he didn't eat the same foods as they did at social events, he said he ate only plants because it was healthier, and he was a sportsman who needed to be in top physical condition.
+All of this was true, but it wasn't the most important reason.
 The truth was that he did not want to eat animals because he believed killing them was wrong.
 He knew this idea would be mocked in his conservative religious town.
-Even his own family ate mostly meat and cheese, but they never questioned his diet; after all, they knew he was health conscious.
+Even his own family ate mostly meat and cheese, but they never questioned his diet; after all, they knew he was health-conscious.

-Chad did have a reputation of being an animal lover, but in the town of Podunk, everyone called themselves an animal lover, but they were not vegan.
+Chad did have a reputation for being an animal lover, but in the town of Podunk, everyone called themselves animal lovers, but they were not vegan.
 Their love for animals extended only to dogs and cats.
 Chad Volunteered at the animal shelter and cleaned up after the animals.
 He really wanted to be around all kinds of animals, but this was the best